 Unigold is a Canadian based, growth oriented, junior natural resource company focused on exploring and developing its significant land position in the Dominican Republic, within the highly prospective, Cretaceous age, Tireo Formation.
 The Tireo Formation, an emerging gold and base metal district, is a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly across the island of Hispaniola.
-Unigold's owns a 100 percent interest in the 22,600 hectare Neita Property, located in the west central highlands of the Dominican Republic along the border with Haiti.
-The license for the Neita Property was renewed in 2012 for another five-year term (comprised of a three-year term with two one-year extensions available upon application).
+Unigold's owns a 100 percent interest in the 21,031 hectare Neita Fase II property, located in the west central highlands of the Dominican Republic along the border with Haiti.
+The exploration concession for the Neita Fase II property was renewed in 2012 for a five-year term (comprised of a three-year term with two one-year extensions available upon application).
 As of this date, the concession is expired but, pertaining to the prerogatives set forth by Article 16 of the Mining Law Application Rules, the exclusive right of the concession area is protected by the application of a new exploration concession, which was duly filed by the Company on November 26th, 2016.
-As of April 13, 2017, the General Mines Direction is analyzing the exploration concession application.
-To the best knowledge of management, there are no technical issues that would justify the denial of the application.
+Unigold announced on July 28, 2017, the Dirección General de Minería has completed and finalized the review of the exploration concession application in respect of the Neita Property in the Dominican Republic.